 - Step 6: Add the Catalina Dressing and with salad tongs, mix well until the ingredients are well coated.

-- Step 7: Top the salad with grated cheese and serve immediately.
+- Step 7: Add Cheese: Top the salad with grated cheese and serve immediately.

 It can.
 Just place the salad in a large bowl and add the cooked ground beef and bean mixture, olives, tomatoes.
 Refrigerate.
 Right before serving, add the tortilla chips and the dressing and mix well.
 Sprinkle on the cheese and serve.